jbakse/compform_site/content/random/index.md

 let strength = Math.floor(Math.random() * 6) + 10;
 ```

-One way to improve the readability of this code is to create and use utility function.
+One way to improve the readability of this code is to create and use a utility function.

 ```javascript
 let strength = randomInt(10, 15);